ahmadfajar/vue3-mdb-docs/docs/components/inputs/combobox.md

 # Combobox

 ::: lead
-**BsCombobox** is a component that let users select one or more items from a displayed list.
+**BsCombobox** is a form field component that let users select one or more items from a dropdown displayed list.
 :::